vkumpost/biolum/README.md

 # Biolum

-This repository contains all code and data used in our publication.
+This repository contains all code and data used in our publication [A stochastic oscillator model simulates the entrainment of vertebrate cellular clocks by light](https://www.nature.com/articles/s41598-021-93913-2).

 ## Installation
 To install necessery dependencies, start [Julia](https://julialang.org/) in the project folder and then instantiate a package enviroment by running `] activate .` and `] instantiate`.